What to Expect When Hiring a Green Card Lawyer

 How an individual goes about receiving a green card is different for everyone.
 However, the process should always begin with consulting an immigration attorney or green card attorney to better understand your options according to immigration laws.
-If you or a loved one is interested in pursuing U.S. permanent residency, the immigration attorneys from Tadeo & Silva Law can help you understand your options and guide you through each step of the application process to get United States Citizenship.
+If you or a loved one is interested in pursuing U.S. permanent residency, the immigration services from Tadeo & Silva Law can help you understand your options and guide you through each step of the application process to get United States Citizenship.

 Green Card vs Visa as Explained by a Green Card Application Lawyer